OeschMe/Demo2Video-modder/README.md

    * Install vanilla D2V manually using [Nortons repo](https://github.com/norton62/Demo2Video)
    * Use modder to aplly forked edits

-Script will take timestamped backups of the files and fetch the modded/new files automatically.

-<sup><sub>Script still misses error handling, but it should work as is from proper D2V project folder.</sub></sup>

 ## How to use?
 ### Manual method